 Welcome!
 Here you can learn about our Peregrine Falcons Project at St Michael’s, and see the nest box webcam live during the breeding season from March to end of June each year.
-This year’s chicks have now fledged and the 2 male juveniles are honing their skills around the Church with the adults.
-They are hardly using the box at all, so the camera streaming will be switched off soon.
+This year’s chicks have now fledged; sadly one has died, apparently in a flying accident, but the other male juvenile has been honing his skills around the Church with the adults.
+They hardly use the box at all now, so the camera streaming has been switched off.

 When available, scroll down and click the “Play” triangle; depending on browser, you may need to “Allow Adobe Flash” before it will display; clicking in the picture will “Pause” the image, click again to resume live feed.

 There are links below the webcam image to more information and some video recordings.
 For news updates, see the Blog posts.
 There are also some excellent photos on the Exeter Peregrine Group’s Flickr Gallery.

 You may click here to make an on-line donation of your choice via BT mydonate – our costs for 4 months’ live streaming and internet connection are about £600.
 Any donations will be gratefully received and help ensure live streaming for future breeding seasons, providing invaluable information for conservation research to help protect these magnificent birds – thank you.